 Jerry created all the names.
 We were great movie fans, and were inspired a lot by the actors and actresses we saw.
 As for Clark Kent, he combined the names of Clark Gable and Kent Taylor.
 And Metropolis, the city in which Superman operated, came from the Fritz Lang movie, which we both loved.

 Siegel also scrapped his time travel origin story in favor of another.
 For the second version of Superman, he had drawn inspiration from Tarzan.
 For this third version, he turned to another Edgar Rice Burroughs character.
-Before penning the adventures of everyone’s favorite vine-swinging jungle hero, Burroughs had made his literary debut in 1912, with the serialized magazine story Under the Moons of Mars (later published slightly expanded and in novel form as A Princess of Mars).
+Before penning the adventures of everyone’s favorite vine-swinging jungle hero, Burroughs had made his literary debut in 1912 with the serialized magazine story Under the Moons of Mars (later published slightly expanded and in novel form as A Princess of Mars).
 In this story, former Civil War soldier John Carter is transported to the planet Mars (or, as its inhabitants call it, Barsoom).
 Due to Mars’ lower gravity, Carter can leap huge distances and perform great feats of strength and agility.
-This, of course, comes in handy in the many larger-than-life adventures he has in A Princess of Mars and its numerous sequels.
+This, of course, comes in handy in the many larger-than-life adventures he experiences in A Princess of Mars and its numerous sequels.
 Siegel later said the following of the influence of the John Carter books on Superman:

 I don’t think they had much of an influence on me when I wrote The Reign of the Superman.
 However, when I did the version in 1934, (which years later, in 1938, was published, in revised form, in Action Comics #1) the John Carter stories did influence me.
 Carter was able to leap great distances because the planet Mars was smaller than the planet Earth; and he had great strength.
 I visualized the planet Krypton as a huge planet, much larger than Earth; so whoever came to Earth from that planet would be able to leap great distances and lift great weights.